Board of Directors

 President

-Nicole A. Bauerly, DPM, D.ABFAS, FACFAS (2021–24)
+Nicole A. Bauerly, DPM, FACFAS (2021–24)

 Minneapolis, Minnesota

-In addition, she has served on the Communications and Young Member Retention committees of ACFAS and as an exam item writer with NBPME.
-Locally, Dr. Bauerly is currently serving on the Minnesota Podiatric Medical Licensing Board (2012-present).
-She has also served on the Minnesota Podiatric Medical Association (2009-12).
+Dr. Bauerly is a member of the American Podiatric Medical Association and a Fellow of the American College of Foot and Ankle Surgeons (ACFAS).
+She has served on the ACFAS Communications and Young Member Retention Committees and as an exam item writer with the National Board of Podiatric Medical Examiners.
+Locally, Dr. Bauerly serves on the Minnesota Podiatric Medical Licensing Board (2012–present).
+She also served on the board of the Minnesota Podiatric Medical Association (2009–12).

 President-elect

-Michelle L. Butterworth, DPM, D.ABFAS, FACFAS (2022–25)
+Michelle L. Butterworth, DPM, FACFAS (2022–25)

 Kingstree, South Carolina

-She is a Past President of the American College of Foot and Ankle Surgeons and remains active in the College lecturing and reviewing journal articles.
 She is involved with the American Board of Foot and Ankle Surgery on many levels.
-In addition to being the current Secretary/Treasurer, Dr. Butterowrth is also the Chair of the Communications Committee, and has also served on the Online Study Guide Committee, Credential Committee, Cognitive Exam Committee, Bylaws Task Force, and Exam Blueprint Task Force.
+In addition to serving as ABFAS President-elect, Dr. Butterworth is Chair of the Communications Committee.
+She also has served on the Online Study Guide Committee, Credentials Committee, Cognitive Exam Committee, Bylaws Task Force, and Exam Blueprint Task Force.

-Dr. Butterworth is a Past President of the South Carolina Podiatric Medical Association and is the Chairman of the SC annual conference.
-She was active on the Legislative Committee where South Carolina increased their scope of practice and gained ankle privileges.
-Dr. Butterworth lectures nationally and has authored and edited many manuscripts and textbooks.
-She is a member of the Podiatry Institute, and is currently the Immediate Past Chairman, and she is also a member of the PICA Medical Advisory Committee.
+On the state level, Dr. Butterworth is a Past President of the South Carolina Podiatric Medical Association and chairs the annual conference.
+She was active on the Legislative Committee, when South Carolina increased their scope of practice and gained ankle privileges.
+She represents the Kingstree community as mayor pro tem.

 Secretary/Treasurer

-Roland S. Ramdass, DPM, D.ABFAS, FACFAS (2021–24)
+Roland S. Ramdass, DPM, FACFAS (2021–24)

 Winchester, Virginia